 Timing & Runner Tracking

-The Vermont City Marathon will be timed using the latest B Tag system.
+The Vermont City Marathon is timed using the latest B Tag system.

 Our ability to provide accurate timing and essential medical assistance when necessary depends on YOU.

-Download the RaceJoy App to be tracked or track your relay partner – Details here.
+Download the RaceJoy App to be tracked or track your relay partner.